None

 “Even with a healthy pregnancy, we don’t know when complications can arise,” says Lori Anderson, a certified nurse-midwife at University of Missouri Ob/Gyn Associates at Women’s Hospital in Columbia.
 Preeclampsia, for example, can show up quickly.
 “It can occur from one day to the next,” Anderson says.

-You Can Stay on Top of Testing
+You Can Stay on Top of Prenatal Testing

-Prenatal tests help providers learn valuable information about your and your baby’s health.
+Prenatal tests help providers learn valuable information about you and your baby’s health.
 Each test has its own timing throughout the pregnancy.
 The provider will guide you on what tests you need when you need them.

 For example, early in pregnancy, you’ll get screened for your blood type, any STDs, anemia, and vitamin deficiencies.
 If there are any issues, you can be treated for them.
-In the third trimester, you’ll get screened for gestational diabetes and Group B strep.
-These are conditions that are important to treat as well, says Minkin.

 You’ll Learn a Lot

-Prenatal appointments can be educational.
-“You can learn what to expect as your pregnancy progresses, what is normal, when to seek medical care, and what to expect during the delivery,” says Kelly Culwell, M.D., a board-certified ob-gyn who practices in San Diego.
+“You can learn what to expect as your pregnancy progresses, what is normal, when to seek medical care, and what to expect during the delivery,” says Culwell.
 “You can also learn a lot about staying healthy during pregnancy.”

 It’s a good idea to bring a list of questions for your provider to answer.